An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 \subsection{State-of-the-art reasoning methods}

 Unlike symbolic systems, LLMs learn implicit patterns from vast text corpora.
-They excel at recall and producing fluent text, but their reasoning is non-deterministic and implicit rather than rule-based; therefore, it requires verification.
-To enhance the reasoning capabilities of LLMs, several strategies have emerged, which we can roughly classify as inference-time and training-time \& post-training methods.
-Specifically, the combination of post-training RL with inference-time search is currently the cornerstone for unlocking reasoning skills in reasoning models.
-Large reasoning models are LLMs optimized for multi-step reasoning, typically combining post-training RL with inference-time compute scaling to improve reliability.
+They excel at recall and producing fluent text but their reasoning is non-deterministic rather than rule-based, thus requiring verification.
+Techniques to enhance their reasoning capabilities can roughly be classified as inference-time and training-time \& post-training methods.